francismul/library-management-system/README.md

 ## :book: Project Overview

-The Library Management System is a Java-based application designed to efficiently manage book borrowing and returning within a library.
-This system ensures that library members can borrow and return books seamlessly while maintaining accurate records of available and borrowed books.
+The Library Management System is a Java-based application designed to efficiently manage Library books and also has the support for book borrowing and returning within a library.
+This system ensures that librarian's can add books to library and delete them from the library.
+The system also supports library members to borrow and return books seamlessly while maintaining accurate records of available and borrowed books.

 ## :rocket: Features